-1 The Nigerian Social Insurance Trust Fund is the government agency whose statutory mandate is the provision of social security and social protection for the poor, the aged, the disabled and the disadvantaged members of the population.
+The Nigerian Social Insurance Trust Fund is the government agency whose statutory mandate is the provision of social security and social protection for the poor, the aged, the disabled and the disadvantaged m population.
 The Nigerian Social Insurance Trust Fund requires employers to make monthly pension and social security contributions on behalf of their employees.